An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Alexander & Baldwin Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how ALEX stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Real Estate Investment Trusts industry.
+We show how ALEX stock compares to 2,000+ US-based stocks, and to peers in the Real Estate and Rental and Leasing sector and Offices of Real Estate Agents and Brokers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.